The side effects of a transplant are usually worst just after chemotherapy and radiotherapy and for a few weeks afterwards.

 Chemotherapy side effects can start straight after your treatment and last for some time afterwards.
 When your blood counts start to rise you usually start to feel better.

 Some side effects are serious and they can be life threatening.
-Let your team know if you have any side effects.
+Let your team know straightaway when you have any side effects.
 They can do a lot to help you.

 You have fewer white blood cells in your bloodstream after your treatment.
 This means you are more at risk of getting an infection.
 You are most likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.